Water

 Breakfast is usually skipped but often eaten as a meal during the day, sometimes on the river allowing the current work for me as I have a break.
 This usually just consists of some standard cerals with milk powder.
 I usually prepare these by premixing the ceral and milk powder into daily rations in sandwich bags before heading out.
 You can eat these straight out of the bag while on the water.

-thermas with me and heat the water at night for the next day while I am preparing dinner.
+Coffee is still my vice, and I almost always have a cuppa in the morning.
+I carry a 0.5 L thermas with me and heat the water at night for the next day while I am preparing dinner.
 I use instant coffee premixed with milk powder that I double bag with ziplock bags.
 In the morning I simply add some cold water to disolve the milk powder and add the hot water.
 You don't even have to leave your tent!

 Lunch and snacks have slowly evolved as I do more trips.
 Starting with dried fruits and museli bars, I now lean towards simple plan old sandwiches and some fresh fruit if in range of a store, otherwise I go back to the energy bars and snacks.
 The main issue is the margrine in the heat, and the jam glass jars that are heavy and always seem to come undone.
 I've been recycling the small marmite plastic jars to use for jam and peanut butter jars for the margine.
 I'll report back if successful.
 Peanut butter is high in fats and energy, one of the best energy to weight foods you can buy!

 Dinners tend to be the cheap instant meals from the supermarkets.
 The $1 / $2 pastas, pre-cooked rices, favoured Cous Cous and instant noddles (ramen).
-For a while I would mix small tins of Chicken with the pastas for additional protein but now I tend to either have it plain or with some fresh bacon.
+For a while I would mix small tins of chicken or fish with the pastas for additional protein but now I tend to either have it plain or with some fresh bacon.
 I usally take blocks of cheddar to add favour and additional protien to each meal.
 For the other meals I usually just use small $1 plain Tuna in oil cans, or sometimes the packet tuna if it's on special.
 Noodles are only had infrequently and are usually had plain or with some cheese.

 For snacks I usually take some chocolate or biscuits and ration these out over a week.
 Bags of potato chips can be deflated and resealed with Duct tape and provide an alternative snack, or energy source when pushing out really big days.